-On February 10, 2022, the Company entered into an earn-in agreement (the "Agreement") with Antofagasta Minerals S.A. ("Antofagasta"), a wholly owned subsidiary of Antofagasta PLC (ANTO: LSE), on RDP.
+On February 10, 2022, the Company entered into an earn-in agreement on RDP (the "Agreement") with Antofagasta Minerals S.A. ("Antofagasta"), a wholly owned subsidiary of Antofagasta PLC.
 Antofagasta can earn a 75% interest in RDP by making cash payments in an aggregate amount of \$1,350,000, plus a success payment of \$800,000 upon exercise of the option, and spending \$10,000,000 on exploration over eight years, with a firm commitment to spend \$1,000,000 in year one, and delivering a NI 43-101 compliant preliminary economic assessment report.
 During the option period, Antofagasta will fund all exploration and Pacific Ridge will be the initial operator.
 Once Antofagasta has earned its 75% interest, Pacific Ridge and Antofagasta will form a 25:75 joint venture.
 If either party's interest in the joint venture falls below 10%, that party's interest will be converted to a 2% NSR, half of which can be purchased by the other party for \$4,500,000.

-During the six months ended June 30, 2022, the Company received from Antofagasta \$2,050,000 in advances for exploration in RDP of which \$159,960 were spent in exploration activities in the project.
-The net amount of \$1,890,040 was set up as a financial liability in the Company's condensed consolidated interim statement of financial position.
-The remaining \$24,558 of the total of \$184,518 spent in RDP were incurred directly by the Company before entering into the Agreement.
+During the nine months ended September 30, 2022, the Company received from Antofagasta \$50,000 as the first earn-in option payment, and \$2,000,000 in advances for exploration in RDP of which \$1,610,769 were spent in exploration activities in the project during the nine months ended September 30, 2022.
+The remaining amount of \$389,231 is expected to be spent during the last quarter of 2022 and at September 30, 2022, remained as a financial liability in the Company's condensed consolidated interim statement of financial position.
+In addition to exploration amounts funded by Antofagasta, the Company directly incurred \$33,079 of exploration in RDP.